Vietnam.vn - Nền tảng quảng bá Việt Nam

 Part of it, Jones told Teen Vogue , could be the “shock” of COVID-19; part, as one student told her, is the fear of being judged by peers or getting the answer wrong.
 Or it could be a “why bother thinking when I can find the answer on my phone?” mentality.

-But another big question looms over this story: Are college students having more trouble reading than they used to?
+But another big question looms in this story: Are college students having more trouble reading than they used to?
 And if so, what should educators do to help them?

 It's not just Ms. Jones.
 Adam Kotsko, an instructor at the Shimer Great Book School at North Central College, said he used to assign about 25 to 35 pages of reading per session for his entry-level classes, but "now if I write a 20-page reading, I start to feel stressed."

-“All teachers notice that students’ ability to concentrate has decreased.
+“All the teachers have noticed that students’ ability to concentrate has decreased.
 And the reason is the phone in their pocket,” said Jeff Dolven, an English professor at Princeton University.

-Ms. Jones said that in recent years, she has adjusted her teaching style and curriculum to accommodate what she sees as students’ declining reading abilities.
+Ms. Jones said that in recent years, she has adjusted her teaching style and curriculum to accommodate what she sees as declining reading abilities among students.
 One way she does this is by having “constant dialogue” with students.
-She has also adjusted the length of the texts she assigns students to read.
+She has also adjusted the length of texts she assigns students to read.
 She writes fewer books and more short stories for students.

-Meanwhile, Mr. Kotsko is more selective and intentional about what he includes on his students' reading lists.
+Meanwhile, Mr. Kotsko is more selective and intentional about what he includes on his student reading lists.

-Antonio Byrd, who teaches writing at the University of Missouri-Kansas, said that since 2020, he has been putting students into reading groups, where each student chooses a few assigned readings for the week and provides summaries to his groupmates.
+Antonio Byrd, who teaches writing at the University of Missouri-Kansas, said that since 2020, he has been putting students into reading groups, where each student selects a few assigned readings for the week and provides summaries to their groupmates.

 He also uses digital annotation tools that allow students to comment online on readings and interact with comments from classmates.
-Kotsko requires students to take photos of their text annotations and submit them as assignments, an approach he says has been quite effective.
+Kotsko requires students to take photos of their text annotations and submit them as assignments, an approach he says is quite effective.

 Casey Boyle, associate professor of rhetoric and writing at the University of Texas at Austin, encourages her classes to adopt a "scan process" for reading, understanding how a text is organized, and skimming a text's introduction and conclusion before diving into its meat.